-A Kalman Filter based track finding and fitting algorithm is being developed and tested with digitized GEM simulation data.
-Tracking resolution from the simulated tracking fitting results including all material effects was studied.
-With background taken into account, the tracking efficiency
+A Kalman Filter based track finding and fitting algorithm is being developed and tested with

 Figure 8: Left panel: electron acceptance and efficiency (except tracking) of SoLID PVDIS with the 40 cm LD2 target and the baffle.
 Curves show bounds of the kinematic range with $Q^2 > 6 \text{ GeV}^2$, W > 2 GeV, and $x{bj} > 0.55$.
 Right panel: electron acceptance and efficiency (except tracking) of SoLID SIDIS with the 40 cm 3He target and two target window collimators.
 The result for J/ψ has a similar shape, but higher values because it has a 15 cm long target and no collimator.